Cyprinodon brontotheroides: Taxonomy

+Etymology

+Cyprinodon brontotheroides belongs to the genus Cyprinodon, a name which combines Cyprinus, which means "carp" or "minnow", with "odon, meaning "tooth", in other words a carp- or cyprinid-like fish but with teeth, i.e. a toothcarp.
+The specific name, brontotheroides, suffixed -oides onto the name of the extinct family of Perissodactyla, the brontotheres.
+This is an allusion to the similarity of the protruding nasal region of this fish to the "bizarre" horn-like skull appendages of brontotheres.

 Description

 Cyprinodon brontotheroides is durophagous.
 It has a large in-lever to out-lever ratio for closing its lower jaw with force and a protruding, reinforced nasal region probably used for crushing its specialized diet of ostracods and gastropods.
 They breed in the spring and the breeding territories are guarded by the males.